 Pharmacovigilance on a local, national and global basis can make drug therapy and new drugs safer.
 IPGME&R has been a part of India's National Pharmacovigilance Programme (NPVP-India) since its launch in 2004.
+The programme has now been restructured as the Pharmacovigilance Programme of India (PvPI).
 All ADR reports from the institute are submitted online to the National Coordinating Center for NPVP-India, which is located at the Indian Pharmacopoeia Commission, Ghaziabad.
 From here reports are screened and transmitted to the headquarters of the global pharmacovigilance programme being run by the World Health Organization that is located at Uppsala in Sweden (Uppsala Monitoring Center).
 Pharmacovigilance activities in IPGME&R and SSKM hospital are coordinated by the Department of Pharmacology and monitored by the following committee:

-Name Designation Role Prof. Ajay Kumar Ray Director & Professor of General Surgery Chairperson Prof. Suparna Chatterjee Professor, Dept. of Pharmacology Convener Prof. Gobinda Chatterjee Head, Dept. of Dermatology Member Prof. Supratim Dutta Head, Dept. of Pediatrics Member Prof. Alakendu Ghosh Head, Dept. of Rheumatology Member Prof. Prasanta Kumar Maiti Head, Dept. of Microbiology Member Prof. Pradeep Kumar Saha Head, Dept. of Psychiatry Member Prof. Nirmalendu Sarkar Head, Dept. of General Medicine Member Prof. Avijit Hazra Professor, Dept. of Pharmacology Member
+Name Designation Role Prof. Ajay Kumar Ray Director & Professor of General Surgery Chairperson Prof. Suparna Chatterjee Professor, Dept. of Pharmacology Convener Prof. Gobinda Chatterjee Head, Dept. of Dermatology Member Prof. Supratim Dutta Head, Dept. of Pediatrics Member Prof. Alakendu Ghosh Head, Dept. of Rheumatology Member Prof. Prasanta Kumar Maiti Head, Dept. of Microbiology Member Prof. Pradeep Kumar Saha Head, Dept. of Psychiatry Member Prof. Soumitra Ghosh Head, Dept. of General Medicine Member Prof. Avijit Hazra Professor, Dept. of Pharmacology Member